cwar-3807/Beginner-Python-Projects/README.md

 # Beginner-Python-Projects
 A repository to place new Python Projects based on calculations.
-This calculator is an edit from one in the freecodecamp tutorial and has
+This calculator is an edit from one in the freecodecamp tutorials and has added functionalities, such as addition, subtraction, multiplication, division, floor division, modulus and the ability to test whether a number is greater than, less than or equal to another one.